wehlutyk/brainyserver/README.md

     Open a terminal and run `gpg --gen-key`.
 Answer the questions asked (the default answers work well if you have no clue), and be sure to enter an *empty passphrase* (or else all your Android users will have to enter that passphrase when uploading data!).

-    When `gpg` is done generating the key pair, write down the key ID that appears in the output in the "`gpg: key <key_id> marked as ultimately trusted`" sentence.
-Mine is `F44FDE5A`.
-(It also appears further down, in a line that looks like "`pub   1024R/F44FDE5A 2012-06-22`".)
+    When `gpg` is done generating the key pair, inspect its output and look for the line saying "`gpg: key <key_id> marked as ultimately trusted`".
+Write down the <key_id> that shows up in that line, it identifies the generated key for `gpg`.
+In my example, it is `F44FDE5A`.
+(That key ID also appears further down, in a line that looks like "`pub   1024R/F44FDE5A 2012-06-22`".)

-     Next, export your public key to a file by running `gpg --armor --output key.pub --export <key_id>` (so in my case, `gpg --armor --output key.pub --export F44FDE5A`).
+     Next, you can export your public key to a file.
+We'll call that file `key.pub`.
+To do that, run `gpg --armor --output key.pub --export <key_id>` (so in my case, `gpg --armor --output key.pub --export F44FDE5A`).
 The `--armor` option makes the output readable (i.e. not in binary format).
 Make sure you put the `--export` argument last or some option won't be taken into account.

  3. You can now upload your public key to the server and associate it with your Android app ID.
 This is done with `curl` under GNU/Linux: